Last updated on June 14th, 2022

-They are available in a wide range of colors and patterns and can be made to look like natural wood, stone and metals.
+They are available in a wide range of colors and patterns and can be made to look like natural wood, stone, and metals.
 But one major flaw in them is that they don’t allow walls to breathe and may give out toxic fumes because of their plastic coating.
-Which is why, they can’t be used in poorly ventilated spaces and bedrooms.
+This is why they can’t be used in poorly ventilated spaces and bedrooms.

 Unlike printed wallpaper, embossed wallpapers sport a raised textural effect.
 They can lend depth to the plainest of walls.
 The texture on these wallpapers can be in the form of delicate detailing or bold geometric patterns.
 These wallpapers hide the flaws and unevenness of surfaces that they are applied on and work well on damaged walls that have irregularities.
 They are also washable.

 The only major downside to using these wallpapers is that they tend to peel off at the edges over time.

 Non-woven wallpapers, a fast-growing trend in the décor world, are breathable and washable wallpapers made from a blend of synthetic and natural fibers.
 They are popularly used in furnishings and upholstery.

 They tend to be a bit expensive, but are easy to install, resistant to tearing, and suitable for bathrooms and kitchens.
 They are also very durable.

 5. Fiberglass wallpapers